mattnoth/diskshelf/README.md

 ## Description

-Diskshelf is a web application for searching and view details about video games across time, powered by the RAWG API.
+Diskshelf is a web application for searching and viewing details about video games across time, powered by the RAWG API.

 ### Technologies